Z0rb14n/DSCI-100-Project/README.md

-# dsci-100-project_template
+# DSCI 100 Project
-Template project repository for DSCI-100
+Project repository for our DSCI 100 project.